FarhanTaha/javascript-practice/README.md

-# javascript-practice
+# ⚙️ JavaScript Practice

-Variables, functions, DOM, and interactive web logic
+A collection of JavaScript practice files covering:

+- Variables and data types
+- Functions and control flow
+- DOM manipulation
+- Event handling

+📌 This repo documents my journey in learning JavaScript for dynamic and interactive web development.